plu5/p-borderlands/README.rst

 Adds sliders to adjust XP amounts:

 - baserates for each mode,
-- as well as multipliers based on level difference from killed enemies.
+- multipliers based on level difference from killed enemies, and
+- multipliers for mission rewards (experience, credits, other currency).

 → `More information <ExpAdjuster/>`_